CarlosAMolina/twitterInfo/README.md

 These scripts retrieve information from several tweets.

 **Usage**
 - Run one of the two python scripts.
-Example: python twitterTweepy.py
+Example: python twitterTweepy.py -s
 - Note.
 Independent scripts.
 Different scripts to avoid problems with the configuration of each computer.
+- twitterTweepy.py can display the results in Spanish (-e) or in English (default language).

 **Retrieved values**
 - User